-You may be able to figure the tax on a lumpsum distribution under the 5-year tax option even if the plan participant was born after 1935.

-You can do this only if the distribution is made on or after the date the participant reached age 591⁄2 and the distribution otherwise qualifies.
+You may be able to figure the tax on a lump-TIP sum distribution under the 5-year tax option even if the plan participant was born after 1935.
+You can choose this option for tax years beginning before the year 2000 only if the distribution is made on or after the date the participant reached age 591/2 and the distribution otherwise qualifies.